Shell usage notes

 walt node shell just wraps a ssh session to the node.

-Be warned that a WalT node is a very volatile environment.
-Each time a node reboots, it loses all modifications made on files (created, suppressed, modified), and restarts from the original files of the image it boots.
+Warning: in the default boot mode, a WalT node is a very volatile environment.
+Each time a node reboots, it loses all modifications made on files (created, suppressed, modified), and restarts from the original files of the OS image it boots.
 This ensures that a node booting a given image will always act the same.
 (See walt help show node-bootup for a more technical explanation on this aspect.)

 However, for convenience, a directory /persist is available on each node.
 Data stored there do remain available accross reboots.
 You can use it to store large experiment results files for instance. /persist is a read-write NFS-mount: data is actually stored on the server.